How to Become a Human Resources Manager

 According to BLS, a bachelor’s degree is typically required for most human resources roles.
 The focus of your degree, however, may vary.

 A more general business degree can also provide a strong foundation for an HR career.

-“The central role of human resources today is to optimize human potential, and to optimize human potential you have to know about how organizations operate and how people operate," Gualco said.
+“The central role of human resources today is to optimize human potential, and to optimize human potential, you have to know about how organizations operate and how people operate," Gualco said.
 “Obtaining a business degree gives you a broader perspective on how businesses operate and gives you a more well-rounded background.”

-If you’re exploring how to become a human resources manager, researching human resources master’s degree programs may also be important.
+After obtaining a bachelor's degree and gaining some professional experience, you may want to start researching human resources master’s degree programs if you want to become an HR manager.
 Some HR leadership positions require a master’s degree to get started.
-But a graduate degree doesn’t have to focus on human resources management alone to set you up for success in the field.
+But, a graduate degree doesn’t have to focus on human resources management alone to set you up for success in the field.

-Volunteering for HR roles at local nonprofits, museums and other organizations can also provide key professional experience, said Jammer.
+Volunteering for HR roles at local nonprofits, museums and other organizations can also provide professional experience, said Jammer.
 Even taking on more responsibilities in your current job can help you gain the skills needed to succeed as a human resources manager.

 “Anywhere you’re working now, get involved with new projects,” said Jammer.
 “Don’t get caught up in looking for something that spells out HR.
 Anything that deals with people can be translated into human resources.”

-If you’re working in HR already, Gualco said, it’s important to gain a broad foundation of industry experience if you want to advance your career to become a human resources manager.
+If you’re working in HR already, Gualco said, it’s important to gain a broad foundation of industry experience to advance your career to become a human resources manager.
 Working as an HR specialist in areas such as recruitment or compensation and benefits can help you develop key skills, but these roles may not provide the broad-based HR background leaders in the field need, said Gualco.

 “I tell people to take the highest job in the smallest agency you can find,” Gualco said.
 “If you work at a small agency, you do a lot of the HR functions yourself.”